SwissElectron/CAN-Motor-Control-Board/README.md

 ![3D top view of the board](Images/3dview.png)

 ## Board Information
 - STM32F103 Central Microcontroller
 - Sensor-less or Wioth Sensor Control strategies
 - 24V to 48V - 20 A
+- Optional 5V rail for powering sensors on the CAN Bus